FrostDigital/fruster-mail-service/readme.md

 Mail service will also expose CRUD endpoints so it is possible to manage templates e.g. via a custom admin UI.

+Templates are handlebars templates with a set of helpers registered (https://www.npmjs.com/package/handlebars-helpers).

 #### Layout template

 A template may have `layout` which is a reference to another template.
 That layout must have a variable named